web-native/docs/observer/v1/installation.md

 # Installation

-Observer is written in and distributed as standard JavaScript modules; usable in both browser and server environments.
+Observer is usable in both browser and server environments.

 ## Embed as script